PaloAltoNetworks/pan-chainguard/doc/admin-guide.rst

 import the intermediate certificates as trusted CA device certificates on PAN-OS.
-The .panrc tagname can specify a Panorama, firewall or multi-vsys firewall.  ``--vsys`` is used to specify the vsys for multi-vsys firewalls.  ``--delete`` is used to delete previously added certificates and when used with ``--add`` will perform an update of the existing intermediate certificates.
+The .panrc tagname can specify a Panorama, firewall or multi-vsys firewall.  ``--vsys`` is used to specify the vsys for multi-vsys firewalls.  ``--template`` is used to specify the Panorama template to update.  ``--delete`` is used to delete previously added certificates and when used with ``--add`` will perform an update of the existing intermediate certificates.